AFFILIATE MARKETING WITH GOOGLE ADS

 • Create a display campaign that targets the audience ‘similar to users who converted’, this way you can target users who might not have interacted with your website yet but Google considers to be lookalikes from your converters.

-5.2 How to optimise your Google Ads campaigns based on Quality Scores?
+5.2 How To Optimize Your Google Ads Campaigns Based On Quality Scores?

 The Quality Score of your ads is very important to consider since it affects impressions and CPCs.